Beginning Riding Course

 Your personal link to create an eRider account is contained in the confirmation email that is sent immediately when you register.
 Do not go to the eRider website until you have set your account up with this link, since you will not be able to log in there until you have set your account up.

 You need an overall grade of 80% in eRider to pass our class.
-If you do not pass eRider you will still be expected to come to the riding sessions, since you may not retake eRider before the riding sessions begin.
-Once scores from your roster are processed, you will receive an email when eRider has been reset so you may try again
+If you do not pass eRider you will still be expected to come to the riding sessions, since you may not retake eRider before the riding sessions begin. eRider will allow you to try again after the aced one riding day or your original riding session has passed.

 Classes with In Person Classroom Sessions